See What Solar Is Doing for Our Customers

 Sturgis Charter Public School

-Thanks to IGS Solar, this tuition-free high school’s two campuses are partially powered by solar.
+Thanks to IGS Solar, this tuition-free high school’s two campuses are partially powered by solar panel projects.
 IGS Solar financed, owns, and operates the school’s systems through a 20-year Power Purchase Agreement (PPA).

 - Arrays installed at East and West campuses